TrueNASTrueNAS Nightly Development Documentation

 Users can also use the iXsystems home page to access their customer portal and the community section for support.

-The How would you rate this page?
-FeedbackIcon icon opens a feedback window.
-Alternately, go to System Settings > General, find the Support widget, and click File Ticket to see the feedback window.
+The Send Feedback FeedbackIcon icon opens a feedback window.
+Alternately, go to System > General, find the Support widget, and click File Ticket to see the feedback window.

-The feedback window allows users to send page ratings, comments, and report issues or suggest improvements directly to the TrueNAS development team.
-Submitting a bug report or improvement suggestion requires a free Atlassian account.
+The feedback window allows users to send page ratings, comments, vote for new features on the community forum, report issues, or suggest improvements directly to the TrueNAS development team.
+Submitting a bug report requires a free Atlassian account.

-Click between the different tabs at the top of the window to see different options for your specific feedback.
+Click between the tabs at the top of the window to see options for your specific feedback.

 Rate this page Use the Rate this page tab to quickly review and provide comments on the currently active TrueNAS user interface screen.
 You can include a screenshot of the current page and/or upload additional images with your comments.

-Use the Report a bug or Suggest an improvement tabs to notify the development team when a TrueNAS screen or feature is either not working as intended or can be evolved with new functionality.
-For example, report a bug when a middleware error and traceback appears while saving a configuration change or enter an improvement suggestion when a feature can be configured in fewer clicks.
+Use the Report a bug tab to notify the development team when a TrueNAS screen or feature is not working as intended.
+For example, report a bug when a middleware error and traceback appears while saving a configuration change.

-Both bug reports and improvement suggestions are created in the publicly-visible TrueNAS Jira project and have the same reporting fields.
+Bug reports are created in the publicly-visible TrueNAS Jira project.

 Enter a descriptive summary in the Subject.
 TrueNAS can show a list of existing Jira tickets with similar summaries.
 When there is an existing ticket about the issue, consider clicking on that ticket and leaving a comment instead of creating a new one.
 Duplicate tickets are closed in favor of consolidating feedback into one report.